 Julia O’Malley, a third-generation Alaskan, is a journalist, teacher, editor and cook who lives in Anchorage.
 Her work in newsrooms, classrooms and kitchens explores Alaska’s culture, politics, climate and food.

 Julia has worked as an editor at Alaska Public Media and the Anchorage Daily News.
 She’s written for The New York Times, The Washington Post, High Country News, Today.com, The Nation, The Guardian, National Geographic News, and Eater, among other publications.
 (Find all her clips here.)
 She writes recipes for the Anchorage Daily News and Edible Alaska.
-She’s currently a managing editor at Alaska Public Media, overseeing digital news.
+She also teaches and organizes independent workshops around Alaska on memoir and food journalism.
+She is board president of the Alaska Press Club.

 Other publications and experience:

 Julia was the visiting Atwood Chair of Journalism at the University of Alaska Anchorage from 2015-2017, where she taught food writing, social media, community reporting and digital journalism.

 Julia wrote a twice-weekly metro column about Alaska life and politics for the Anchorage Daily News from 2009 to 2014.
 Her work has been recognized with some of country’s most prestigious feature-writing prizes.

 In 2014, she won a Berger Award from Columbia Journalism School for a series of stories, “The things that happen: two boys and cancer” about two teenage boys, best friends, one of them Lao and one of them Hmong, who were diagnosed with cancer at the same time.
 (Click here for her Journalism Day speech at Columbia).